A stranger appeared beside him one day and said, “Will you jump from this building to that building?”

 Are your goals SMART: - Specific - Measurable - Attainable - Realistic - Time-bound

 This will help us succeed in our endeavor.
-Let’s map a path for ourselves these forty days… a path that we can sustainably walk beyond the forty days.
+So, for the next 40 days, let’s map a path for ourselves … a path that is straightforward, simple, smooth, seamless, sustainable and specific to our personal needs.